kiyakebe/a2sv-project-learning-phase/Task-9 FInal Project/bookmarking/README.md

-# Authentication and Email Verification

-This repository contains an authentication system with email verification built using Next.js.
+# Final Task - Bookmark Feature

+This Project combines the previous projects in to one complete job searching platform.
+In addition the bookmarking feature is added to it.

-## Features
+## Adiional Features

-- **Email Verification Form**: Allows users to verify their email by entering an OTP code sent to their email.
+- **Bookmarking**: Allows users to bookmark job of their favourite.
-- **Authentication System**: Provides email/password authentication and Google OAuth using NextAuth.js.

 ## Installation and Setup

 ### Prerequisites